johnbrandborg/faker-events/README.md

 Event limited reached.
 4 in total generated
 ```

+#### Group
+If you need to two different events to be grouped together, you can set the
+group_by parameter to true on the Event instance creation.
+This will cause the
+live_stream and batch methods to send them together.

+You can also use the '&' operator (rather than '>>') to set the next event but
+grouped together so the event_time is the same.
+Try not to mix the operators
+into long mixed sequences as it can cause problems with the ordering.

 ### Persistant State
 When creating event flows there is some concepts around how Faker Events works
 that you should get familiar with.

 1. The dictionary created is used only as a template for Events
 2. Dictionaries that are identical will be treated as the same flow
 3. Profile Functions should declare a puprose and what needs to be change
 4. Event limit is for each profile created by the generator.
+(Default is 1)

 The following example shows how we create a type of event with the dictionary
 'customer', and then a flow in which a new customer event is made, followed by
 a job change for the customer.

-The generator has 2 profiles, and we as for 1 of each event type, resulting in
+The generator has 2 profiles, and 1 of each event type, resulting in 4 events.
-4 events.
-(Events with no limit will occur as long as the stream is running,
+(Events with a limit of 0 will occur as long as the stream is running, without
-without attempting to switch to the next event, even if one is set.)
+ attempting to switch to the next event, even if one is set.)

 ```python
 from faker_events import EventGenerator, Event